Creating a Career Development Plan: Tips and Strategies

 Create an actionable plan comprising:

-An action plan will outline specific courses, learning resources including coaching sessions and mentors who can aid in the growth of your professional.
+An action plan outlines specific courses, learning resources, coaching sessions or supportive mentors that can assist in the development of your career.

 Implement Your Plan

-Make time for yourself every week.
-Devote at minimum a couple of hours weekly in focusing on the personal growth goals.
-This might include attending classes, discussions within your region of work or trying innovative methods at work routinely.
+Spend time on yourself every week.
+Devote at minimum a couple of hours per week on personal growth goals that you have set out – this might include attending classes, discussions within your region of work or actively experimenting with creative methods at work regularly.

 Benefits of Creating a Career Development Plan |